mrtrumbe/recipo/Meat/Braised_Brisket.md

 water and corn starch slurry.
 The sauce shouldn't be as thick as a gravy, but just thick enough to stick to the meat a bit.

-Slice the brisket against the grain (the brisket will be impossibly tough and dry if you slice it with the grain and have long strands of meat) with a very sharp knife, making slices about 1/8" to 1/4" thick.
-Put in a deep-sided serving dish, then pour about 1/2 of the sauce, piping hot, over the brisket.
+Slice the brisket against the grain with a very sharp knife, making slices about 1/8" to 1/4" thick. **The brisket will be impossibly tough and dry if you slice it with the grain and have long strands of meat.** Put the sliced brisket in a deep-sided serving dish, then pour about 1/2 of the sauce, piping hot, over the top.
 Keep the dish warm until ready to serve.
 Serve with the sauce.